needle-tools/needle-engine-support/documentation/xr.md

   Add a `TeleportTarget` component to object hierarchies that can be teleported on.
   To exclude specific objects, set their layer to `IgnoreRaycasting`.

-- **Enable going into Miniature Mode**
-  Pointing onto a surface and pressing <kb>A</kb> on a controller switches between 1:10 scale (miniature mode) and 1:1 scale.
-  We're planning to add a component to have more control over this functionality.

 ### Multiplayer

 - **Enable Networking**